 Quick Answer

 Yes, Crohn's disease can qualify for the Disability Tax Credit Canada in 2026 under the eliminating (bowel) category when frequency, urgency, or incontinence markedly restricts daily activities at least 90% of the time.
-Active Crohn's with frequent flares, fistulas, or post-surgical complications has the strongest approval path.
+Active Crohn's with frequent flares, fistulas, or post-surgical complications may provide a clearer documentation path when restrictions are well documented.

 CRA Category for Crohn's Disease